perlin-network/noise/README.md

 builder.AddPlugin(new(ChatPlugin))
 ```

-Through a `ctx *network.MessageContext`, you get access to a large number of methods to gain complete flexibility in how you handle/interact with your peer network.
+Through a `ctx *network.MessageContext`, you can access flexible methods to customize how you handle/interact with your peer network.
 All messages are signed and verified with one's cryptographic keys.

 ```go
 // Reply with a message should the incoming message be a request.